New Business Officers Program

 Earn CPE Credits

-Earn an estimated 15 CPE credits in communications, personal development and specialized knowledge when you participate in the NBO Program.
-No prerequisites and/or advance preparation is required.
+Earn an estimated 15 CPE credits in communications, personal development, and specialized knowledge when you participate in the NBO Program.
+Advance preparation is required.
 Sessions are targeted to be in the advanced course level.

 What You Will Learn

 - Demonstrate an understanding of the complexities of the chief business officer role.